ACC: No. 5 Clemson out to vanquish another challenger - NewsBreak

 ACC: No. 5 Clemson out to vanquish another challenger

-Here are things to watch in the Atlantic Coast Conference in Week 5:
+AP Sports — Here are things to watch in the Atlantic Coast Conference in Week 5.

 No. 10 North Carolina State (4-0, 0-0 ACC) at No. 5 Clemson (4-0, 2-0).
 The Wolfpack climbed two spots to grab their first top 10 ranking since 2002, and will be playing in the first top 10 matchup in program history.